Janick Gers: Early life

+He grew up in Hartlepool and graduated from English Martyrs School and Sixth Form College in the 1970s, and earned a college degree in sociology and English literature after leaving Gillan in the 1980s.

 Career

 Gers began his career as the lead guitarist of the new wave of British heavy metal band White Spirit, appearing on their debut self-titled album in 1980, before leaving in 1981 to join Gillan, replacing Bernie Torme in the group formed by then-former Deep Purple vocalist Ian Gillan.
 Gers' first performance with Gillan was on Top of the Pops, and he would go on to record two albums with the band before Gillan disbanded the group at the end of 1982.

 After Gillan disbanded, and before joining Gogmagog Gers undertook a Humanities degree so he could become a Teacher.
 However, Gers joined Gogmagog which included former Iron Maiden vocalist Paul Di'Anno and drummer Clive Burr.
 The project would ultimately come to nothing.
 Gers would later co-write and perform on the track "View from the Hill" on former Marillion vocalist Fish's first solo album, Vigil in a Wilderness of Mirrors (1990).
 Gers was asked to record the song "Bring Your Daughter... to the Slaughter" with Iron Maiden vocalist Bruce Dickinson for the soundtrack to A Nightmare on Elm Street 5: The Dream Child (1989); this project then expanded into Dickinson's first solo album, Tattooed Millionaire (1990).

 During the recording of Tattooed Millionaire, Gers was asked to join Iron Maiden in place of Adrian Smith.
 He has remained with the band ever since, even after Smith rejoined the band in 1999, contributing to a total of ten studio albums.
+In 2026 Gers and Iron Maiden were inducted into the Rock and Roll Hall of Fame.